-- 1. Remove the individual kit components from storage and allow them to warm to room temperature (20-25°C). - Determine the number of microwells needed.
+- 1. Remove the individual kit components from storage and allow them to warm to room temperature (20-25°C). - 2.
+Determine the number of microwells needed.
 Allow six Control/Calibrator determinations (one Blank, one Negative Control, three Calibrators and one Positive Control) per run.
 A Reagent Blank should be run on each assay.
 Check software and reader requirements for the correct Controls/Calibrator configurations.
-Return unused strips to the resealable pouch with desiccant, seal, and return to storage between 2°-8°C.
+Return unused strips to the resealable pouch with desiccant, seal, and return to storage between 2° and 8°C.

-EXAMPLES PLATE SET-UP
+EXAMPLE PLATE SET-UP

 1 2

 A Blank Patient 3

-B Neg.
+В Neg.
 Control Patient 4

 С Calibrator Etc.

 D Calibrator

-E Calibrator
+Е Calibrator

 F Pos.
 Control

 G Patient 1

-H Patient 2
+Н Patient 2

-- 3. Prepare a 1:21 dilution of the high positive and negative controls, the low positive standard, and each patient serum. - 4.
-To individual wells, add 100μ L of each diluted control, calibrator and sample.
+- 3. Prepare a 1:21 dilution (e.g.: 10uL of serum + 200uL of Sample Diluent, NOTE: Shake Well Before Use) of the Negative Control, Calibrator, Positive Control, and each patient serum. - 4.
+To individual wells, add 100uL of each diluted control, calibrator and sample.
 Ensure that the samples are properly mixed.
-Use a different pipette tip for each sample.

-- 5. Add 100μL of Sample Diluent to well A-1 as a reagent blank.
-Check the software and reader requirements for the correct reagent blank well configuration. - 6.
-Incubate the plate at room temperature $(20-25^{\circ}C)$ for 25 ± 5 minutes. - 7.
-Wash the microwell strips 5X.
+Use a different pipette tip for each sample. - 5.
+Add 100uL of Sample Diluent to well A1 as a reagent blank.
+Check software and reader requirements for the correct reagent blank well configuration. - 6.
+Incubate the plate at room temperature (20-25°C) for 25 +/- 5 minutes. - 7.
+Wash the microwell strips 5X. - A. Manual Wash Procedure: - a.
+Vigorously shake out the liquid from the wells. - b.
+Fill each microwell with Wash Buffer.

-Manual Wash Procedure

-- a.
-Vigorously shake out the liquid from the wells. | - b.
-Fill each well with wash buffer.
 Make sure no air bubbles are trapped in the wells. - c.
-Repeat steps a and b twice. - d.
+Repeat steps a. and b. for a total of 5 washes. - d.
 Shake out the wash solution from all the wells.
 Invert the plate over a paper towel and tap firmly to remove any residual wash solution from the wells.
 Visually inspect the plate to ensure that no residual wash solution remains.
 Collect wash solution in a disposable basin and treat with 0.5% sodium hypochlorite (bleach) at the end of the days run.

-Automated Wash Procedure
+B. Automated Wash Procedure:

-If using an automated microwell wash system, set the dispensing volume to $300-350\mu$ L/well.
-Set the wash cycle for 5 washes with no delay between washes.
+If using an automated microwell wash system, set the dispensing volume to 300-350uL/Well.
+Se the wash cycle for 5 washes with no delay between washes.
 If necessary, the microwell plate may be removed from the washer, inverted over a paper towel and tapped firmly to remove any residual wash solution from the microwells.

-- 8. Add 100μL of the Conjugate to each well, including reagent blank well, at the same rate and in the same order as the specimens were added. - 9.
-Incubate the plate at room temperature (20-25°C) for 25 ± 5 minutes. - 10.
-Wash the microwells by following the procedure as described in Step 7. - 11.
-Add 100μ L of TMB substrate solution to each well, including reagent blank well, at the same rate and in the same order as the specimens were added. - 12.
+- 8. Add 100 uL of the Conjugate to each well, including reagent blank well, at the same rate and in the same order as the specimens were added. - 9.
+Incubate the plate at room temperature (20-25°C) for 25 +/- 5 minutes. - 10.
+Wash the microwells by following the procedure as described in step 7.

+- 11. Add 100uL of TMB to each well, including reagent blank well, at the same rate and in the same order as the specimens were added. - 12.
 Incubate the plate at room temperature (20-25°C) for 10 to 15 minutes. - 13.
-Stop the reaction by adding 50μL of Stop Solution to each well, including reagent blank well, at the same rate and in the same order as the TMB was added.
-Positive sample wells will turn from blue to yellow.
+Stop the reaction by adding 50uL of Stop Solution to each well, including reagent blank well, at the same rate and in the same order as the TMB was added.
+Positive samples will turn from blue to yellow.
 After adding the Stop Solution, tap the plate several times to ensure that the samples are thoroughly mixed. - 14.
 Set the microwell reader to read at a wavelength of 450nm and measure the optical density (OD) of each well against the reagent blank.
 The plate should be read within 30 minutes after the addition of the Stop Solution.